ctruong0615/LOL25GOLD/README.md

 ## Baseline Model

 Our baseline model uses the features `goldat10` and `firstdragon`. `firstdragon` is nominal data, and `goldat10` is quantitative.
 We did not need to perform any encodings for these features because `firstdragon` is already a column of 1s and 0s for 'got first dragon' and 'lost first dragon' respectively.
 We used a random forest and achieved a test accuracy of approximately 63.5%.
 I think this is okay given that we are predicting at 10 minutes of game time.
 However, when we train a model only on `goldat10`, it has a 1% worse accuracy than this model.
 Then, when training a model only on `firstdragon`, it has about 7% lower accuracy, meaning `firstdragon` is largely overshadowed.
-This helps to answer our original questions posed in part 1, as it shows that goldat10 is significantly more important and should be prioritized.
+This helps to answer our original questions posed in part 1, as it shows that goldat10 is significantly more important than firstdragon and should be prioritized.
+(Though these two things often go together)

 ## Final Model